1401 Basehart Road SE,

 Rob Carriaga is our Achievement Coach and is a first-generation college graduate with a double-major bachelor's degree in Communication and Psychology and a master's degree in Counseling.
 He has worked for over 10 years in higher education as an educational advisor, counselor, and adjunct instructor of Communication studies.

 Jimi Sanchez is a native New Mexican and TRIO Alumni.
-He came back to school as a 45 year old freshman and has received his Bachelors in Science in the Organization, Information and Learning Sciences.
-He is continuing his education at the University of New Mexico to obtain his Master's Degree and is also a McNair Scholar.
+He came back to school as a 45 year old freshman and has received his Master’s in Science in the Organization, Information and Learning Sciences.
+Jimi is also a McNair Scholar.
 He is well versed in the culture of adult education.